 It could also be my mother-in-law’s hospitalization.
 I’ve already had three grandparents die, but this is the first in the generation right before mine that’s gone.
 Everyone younger has been more tragic than fact-of-life aging.

 I’m definitely feeling it.
 Still, I can’t claim no progress.
-I wrote a novella.
+I’m writing a novella.
 I had three things published – two short stories and a haiku.
 I wrote a one-shot comic that could be fun to draw (and it’s increasingly looking like I might need to do that myself, despite my lack of ability).

 The process could be good.
 Find the pitfalls on my own so I can have a better rapport and understanding with future collaborators.

-As I start into a new first draft of the next book, having sketched out a four-issue crime comic, three more short stories (including one that strays into novelette territory) and another couple of poems, I’m actually a little proud, even if the work is a bit raw and I’m feeling less than inspired lately.
+As I head into a new draft of The Mungk, having ideas for a four-issue crime comic, three more short stories (including one that strays into novelette territory) and another couple of poems, I’m actually a little proud, even if the work is a bit raw and I’m feeling less than inspired lately.
 I’ve read over forty books since I penned that first haiku back on St. Patrick’s Day.
 I’ve read almost five hundred comics.
 Lost a pound.
 Built my meditation practice up to five whole minutes a day.
 Listened to almost a hundred and fifty albums.
 Learned forty new recipes.